RemseyMailjard/Awesome-GPTS/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 A curated list of awesome GPT models designed by the Community, organized by category.

+# What are GPTs? #
+GPTs are customized version of ChatGPT build with specific instructions, knowledge and skills given by a developer.
+They are there for specific use cases.

-This list provides an overview of various specialized GPT models, including detailed descriptions, access links, developer information, and sample prompts.
+This list provides an overview of various specialized GPT models, including detailed descriptions, access links, developer information

 Please note, this repository is a community-driven project and may not list all existing GPT agents.

 Contributions are welcome – feel free to add your own creations!

 **Disclaimer: Users should exercise caution and evaluate the agents before use.
 Additionally, please note that some of these GPTs are still in the experimental test phase.**